nicholas-kebbas/cs621-project-ns-3/README.md

 ./waf --run <module name>
 ```

 Additionally, you some applications allow you to input additional parameters into the command line to change the way it runs.
-If you wanted to do that use something like the following command instead:
+For this program this command would be the following:

 ```
-./waf --run "udp-app --compressionEnabled=true --<additionalParameter>=<value>"
+./waf --run "udp-app --maxBandwidth=8 --compressionEnabled=true"
 ```

 This command  will let the UDP application run with compression enabled.